shintakezou/iawlb/README.md

 and things I don't like.

 - What about huge systems?
-A simple program took 20 pages and the generated PDF files is 215 kBytes; maybe it can be made smaller using standard PDF fonts (avoiding embedding them?), but it means to tweak CWEB fonts consistently...
+A simple program took 20 pages and the generated PDF files is 215 kBytes (with `pdftex`; using `xdvipdfmx` run by `xetex` halved the size); maybe it can be made smaller using standard PDF fonts (avoiding embedding them?), but it means to tweak CWEB fonts consistently...
 (It would be easier using LaTeX instead of plainTeX.)
 - The output is TeX with format plainTeX.
 At first I liked it, then realized that I became accustomed to LaTeX too much; what about writing in Italian, changing input encoding (utf8!), font encoding to use